10 Quick and Easy Dysphagia Diet Recipes for Swallowing Problems

 4. Savory Beet Puree

-This delish dish will shock you with how vibrant and purple it is, but it simply canāt be ābeetā!
+This delish dish will shock you with its vibrant purple color, but it can’t be beet!

-Roast your beet until tender, chop it up into cubes, and blend with plain greek yogurt, a pinch of dried dill weed (or fresh dill), a dash of garlic powder, and veggie broth to thin out.
+Roast your beet until tender, chop it up into cubes, and blend with plain Greek yogurt, a pinch of dried dill weed (or fresh dill), a dash of garlic powder, and veggie broth to thin out.

 5. Strawberry Spinach Applesauce